 Importantly, this should include specialized treatment for any medical conditions co-occurring with the addiction – anxiety, depression, PTSD, etc.

 It can be hard for women with addictive disorders to balance their needs in recovery with the demands of the rest of their life, but in the end, every effort they make contributes to a successful and healthy return to their family.
+If you are an adult or a teenager dealing with any of these issues, call us now.

 Written by: Albert Fontenot